LaudemPax/MethodenKI/README.md

 - Chapter 5 - done -> Vertiefung -> Implement a simple constraint solver using Tiefensuche mit Backtracking for the Australia colour problem

+- Chapter 6 - done -> Vertiefung no idea